 So, at what temperature is Teflon dangerous?

-Teflon begins deteriorating at 392℉, which happens in a couple of minutes.
+Teflon begins deteriorating at 392-464℉, which happens in a couple of minutes.

 But that’s not the worst part…

-At 464℉ (takes about 5 minutes), Teflon releases at least six toxic gases.
+At 680℉ (takes 5-8 minutes over high heat), Teflon releases at least six toxic gases.

 These gases include two carcinogens, two global pollutants, and MFA (a chemical lethal to humans at low doses).